[Rev. 6/7/2026 11:05:13 AM]

 (b) Hold certification in good standing from:

-(3) Any other state licensing board with a minimum of skills assessment of 200 words per minute or more.
+(2) Any other state licensing board or national organization with a minimum skills assessment of 200 words per minute or more.

 2. A Communication Access Realtime Translation provider or realtime captioning provider shall accept each assignment with due caution and care commensurate with his or her skills and experience.